 - If you thought modern crocodiles were bad enough, you haven't met the prehistoric crocodylomorphs.
 We have the terrestrial "boar-croc" Kaprosuchus; the terrestrial Sebecids, able to compete with theropod dinosaurs (and surviving up until far more recently); the rauisuchids and poposaurids, who invented the Tyrannosaurus rex look while dinosaurs were still chasing bugs (and even came close to it in size); the marine thalattosuchians, of whom one of them (Dakosaurus) was nicknamed "Godzilla" for good reason, the 11-metre long alligator Deinosuchus, 12-metre long Sarcosuchus, and Aegisuchus, with a total estimated body length of 15-21 metres...
 Add to that animals that made their living as giant browsers and filter-feeding whales far before those existed, and you have an incredibly impressive and diverse group.

 - The spinosaurid dinosaurs sufficiently evoke the crocodilian imagery: their heads and jaws are remarkably similar to those of crocodiles, and paleontologists agree that a significant part of their diet consisted of very large fish.
 One genus's name, Suchomimus, even means "crocodile mimic".
+Later evidence from more complete fossil remains suggests that Spinosaurus aegypticus was in fact one of the few truly semi-aquatic dinosaurs, mimicing the crocodilian lifestyle even further.
 By that token, mosasaurs and to a lesser extent pliosaurs superficially resembled fully aquatic oceanic crocodiles, although they weren't even archosaurs, but lepidosauromorphs.

 - Anyone ever heard of Joe Ball, The Alligator Man?